wcarss/c_minecraft_clone/README.md

 - sped up network FPS by lowering the timeval set to wait for incoming data
 - also sped up general FPS by cutting steps for block highlighting in half
 - fixed up mobs, got them running around in caves, looking the right direction, and networked
+- fixed the lines rendering-mode; it had been broken by the block outline drawing which changed modes without considering whether to fall back to line or shaded mode

 ### v0.03 - 2023-12-13